JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/nn.md

 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```
 Since the features are in columns, we compute the mean and standard deviation of each column.
-Then we normalize the column.
+However, using ```[??? for ??? in ???]``` creates a (column) vector and we need to transpose it.
+Otherwise it could not be broadcasted.
+Then we normalize the columns.
 Due to the reason mentioned above, we need to use the same normalizing constant for the training and testing sets.
 ```@example nn
 using Statistics